 Based on Natural Resources Canada’s (NRCan) approved guidelines.
 Refer to NRCan’s Fuel Consumption Guide available at https://fcr-ccc.nrcan-rncan.gc.ca/en for more information.
 Full battery charge and ideal conditions are required.
-Figures will vary based, amongst others and non-exclusively, on driving and charging habits, speed, accessory use, weather and temperature, battery age, vehicle condition, road condition and other factors.
-In sub ideal conditions, figures may worsen by more than 50%.
+Figures will vary with driving and charging habits, speed, accessory use, weather and temperature, battery age, vehicle condition and road condition.
+In non-ideal conditions, figures may worsen by more than 50%.
 Battery capacity decreases with time and use which will further reduce range.
-See the owner’s manual or NRCan’s Fuel Consumption Guide for details.
+See owner’s manual for details.

 |